bepsik777/todo-list/README.md

 LocalStorage:
 The local storage works as follow:
-- Whenever a project is created/deleted, or whenever a todo in a project is created/deleted/edited, all project are stringified and added to localStorage
+- Whenever a project is created/deleted, or whenever a todo in a project is created/deleted/edited, the localStorage is cleared, and all project are stringified and added to localStorage